cogdog/splotpoint/README.md

 (1) Create a fresh Wordpress site.

-(3) Install the [Intergalactic theme](https://wordpress.org/themes/intergalactic) directly from the Wordpress dashboard
+(3) Download the [Intergalactic theme](https://wordpress.org/themes/intergalactic) as a .zip file.
+In your dashboard, install it as a new theme by uploading (Wordpress has apparently decided not to make this theme available).

 (4) Install the SplotPoint theme [downloaded from this repo as a .zip file](https://github.com/cogdog/splotpoint/archive/master.zip); either by uploading to your wp-content/themes directory or by direct FTPing the unzipped files to your wordpress `wp-content/theme`s directory.